alibaba/VideoMV/README.md

 - You will not observe a sudden convergence in Image-to-MV finetuning.
 Usually it takes half a day for a initial convergence.

-- Remove the background of test image use [Background-Remover](https://www.remove.bg/) instead of [Rembg] to get a better result.
+- Remove the background of test image use [Background-Remover](https://www.remove.bg/) instead of rembg to get a better result.
 The artifacts of segmentation mask will influence the quality of multi-view generation results.

 ## Acknowledgement